QUESTIONS & ANSWERS

 5. Personal injury attorneys provide a network.

 A common question from our clients is, “How will you communicate with me about the progress of my case?”
-While the degree of communication varies between law firms, at Kaufman Law we are committed to keeping you in the know.
+While the degree of communication varies between law firms, at Bush & Miller we are committed to keeping you in the know.
 By retaining an attorney, you will also have access to a wide network of trusted personal injury physicians.
 We frequently communicate with your doctors to ensure you are getting the highest quality treatment in metro Atlanta.
 With a high quality team, you can expect to acheive the highest settlement possible.

 During a case, the insurance company of the person being sued may want to obtain your records to use in court proceedings.
 The doctor’s office can deny this request, however, by obtaining your signature, account number, and other sensitive information, insurance companies will be able to acquire your medical record.
 Your attorney can request the records for you from the physician if you give written permission that is signed and dated.
 Always make sure to speak to your attorney before giving out any information to an insurance company.